What Is Browser Fingerprinting? Canvas, Fonts, WebGL, WebGPU

 - Incomplete coverage.
 Extensions must hook every relevant API.
 Missing one (e.g., OffscreenCanvas, AudioWorklet, CSS media queries) creates a gap.

-- Detectable modification.
-JavaScript property overrides can be detected through prototype inspection, timing analysis, and cross-check validation.
+- Visible modification.
+JavaScript property overrides can become visible through prototype inspection, timing analysis, and cross-check validation.

 - CSS blind spot.
 Extensions cannot modify CSS media query evaluation, which operates at the rendering engine level.

 - Inconsistency.
-Changing one value without adjusting correlated values creates detectable anomalies.
+Changing one value without adjusting correlated values creates mismatches.
 Reporting a macOS user agent while canvas rendering shows Windows-style text antialiasing is inconsistent.

 Randomization

-Randomizing fingerprint values (new canvas hash on each page load, different audio fingerprint each time) creates instability that is itself a tracking signal.
+Randomizing fingerprint values on each page load creates instability that is itself a tracking signal.
 Legitimate devices produce stable fingerprints.
 Unstable fingerprints identify users who are actively trying to prevent tracking.

 Tor Browser